mjsigg/fake-keep/README.txt

 18Mar2025 - Cleaned up some db issues.
 Been dealing with a lot of problems with not having the right key names.
 I can really see why putting some thought into design is meaningful.
 I think the next thing I should update is changing the modal portion to be move to a new url rathern than just a popup.
 19Mar2025 - Patch method implementation took a lot longer than I thought.
 I need to get in the habit of thinking about hte shape of the data in the db to save time.
 I keep updating the front and working backwards.
 A diagram would problem help but at least all the basic crud is finished.
-20Mar20205 - Added functionality to be routed individual notes.
+20Mar2025 - Added functionality to be routed individual notes.
 Only displays a modal at the moment.
 Probably should solidfy how this routing will work especially since the params are being used on submittal.
+23Mar2025 - Successfully linked GCP postgres db to the project.